How to Identify Common Health Issues in Dogs Early? (2025)

 4. What is the best way to clean my dog’s ears?

-Use a vet-approved ear cleaner and gently wipe with a cotton pad.
-Avoid deep cleaning with Q-tips.
+Gently wipe the ear using a vet-approved ear cleaner and cotton pad.
+Skip the deep cleans with Q-tips.

 5. How do I know if my dog has a dental issue?